 Total scores on the multiple-choice section are based on the number of questions answered correctly.
 Points are not deducted for incorrect answers and no points are awarded for unanswered questions.

-Section II: Free Response — 7 written questions and sight-singing
+Section II: Free Response — 7 written questions and 2 sight-singing exercises

 - 2 questions on melodic dictation

 - 1 question on part-writing from figured bass